-- Have provided actuarial services similar to that requested under this RFP in the past three years; and - As of January 1, 2023, and for at least the five most recent continuous years, the firm must have a verifiable operating history with at least three institutional fund clients with similar size, complexity and asset mix to Ohio's systems; and - As of January 1, 2023, the primary contact dedicated to the ORSC contract must have at least ten years of experience in providing actuarial consulting services to institutional fund clients. - The primary contact dedicated to the ORSC must be a member in good standing of the American Academy of Actuaries and be a Fellow of the Society of Actuaries (FSA).
-The firm will promptly advise the ORSC if, at any time, the primary contact is no longer a member.
+- Have provided an investment performance evaluation comparable to that requested under this RFP in the past three years; and - As of January 1, 2023, and for at least the five most recent continuous years, the firm must have a verifiable operating history with at least three institutional fund clients with similar size, complexity and asset mix to Ohio's systems; and - As of January 1, 2023, the primary contact dedicated to the ORSC contract must have at least ten years of experience in providing investing consulting services to institutional fund clients; and - The firm must be registered as an investment adviser under the Investment Advisers Act of 1940.
+The firm will promptly advise the ORSC if it, at any time, is not so registered.